rsmp-nordic/rsmp_core/source/applicability/basic_structure.rst

 defined by **ObjectType** in the signal exchange list.
 If no object is defined then no aggregated status message is sent.

-Aggregated status message are interaction driven and are sent if state bits, functional position or functional status are changed at the site.
+Aggregated status message are interaction driven and are sent if state, functional position or functional status are changed at the site.

 Message structure
 """""""""""""""""